Yatsugatake Mountains 八ヶ岳連峰

 Communal accommodations are the rule

-The sleeping arrangements are communal as well; most often, you end up sleeping Japanese style, side by side on futon, on traditional tatami flooring.
+The sleeping area is communal as well; most often, you end up sleeping Japanese style, side by side on futon, on traditional tatami flooring.
 Usually, everyone is up at the crack of dawn for breakfast and an early start on the trail.
-Take a nap after breakfast and head out later if you don't fancy hiking with the masses.
+If you don't want to hike with a crowd, take a nap after breakfast and head out later.

 There are plenty of onsen in the area.
 For the energetic and adventurous, hiking to Honzawa Onsen—set halfway up Mt.
-Tengu—will reward you with a relaxing session in Japan's highest outdoor bath.
+Io—will reward you with a relaxing session in Japan's highest outdoor bath.

 Vacation wonderland in the foothills